BFLY Investor Alert: Bronstein, Gewirtz & Grossman, LLC, A Leading Class Action Firm, Notifies Butterfly Network, Inc. Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-18, 2022 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Butterfly Network, Inc. ("Butterfly" or the "Company") (NYSE: BFLY) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Butterfly (a) common stock between February 16, 2021 and November 15, 2021, both dates inclusive (the "Class Period"), and/or (b) all holders of Butterfly common stock as of the record date for the special meeting of shareholders held on February 12, 2021 to consider approval of the merger between Longview and Butterfly (the "Merger") and entitled to vote on the Merger.
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/bfly.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Butterfly Network, Inc. ("Butterfly" or the "Company") (NYSE: BFLY) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Butterfly (a) common stock between February 16, 2021 and November 15, 2021, both dates inclusive (the “Class Period”), and/or (b) all holders of Butterfly common stock as of the record date for the special meeting of shareholders held on February 12, 2021 to consider approval of the merger between Longview and Butterfly (the “Merger”) and entitled to vote on the Merger.
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fbfly.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.